bvberkum/x-python-vfs/doc/main.rst

 - `OSStack`, a mirror of several local dirs into one.
 - `HideBrokenSymlinks`, like it says.

-These seem to work OK, but no write test of any sort is done yet.
+These seem to work OK.
+But more thorough testing, esp. wrt to writing is needed.
+Testing with standard shell commands (touch,rm,mkdir,mv,cp,scp,dd,rsync), OSPassthrough is the only one passing all tests currently.

 Also while various service-based virtual filesystems can be thought of, my initial use cases revolve around creating composite, mirrored file trees.
-Read-only.

-This creates a challenge to implement this in code, rather than stack an endless mounts.
+So read-only.
+But even in that case the failure mode needs to be verified, ie. we want to assure good code coverage and test for expected failures.

+Composite file trees are another challenge, rather than stack on endless mounts of various VFS' instead offer a way to configure one VFS to do the same.
 If possible and ultimately desired, should want to try to implement various composite types.

 But first need to implement a transposing paths filesystem, test that.
 Then continue to types that accept instances, as well as paths.